 There is a passenger safety belt reminder light near the passenger airbag status indicator.
-See Passenger Sensing System on page 3-28.
+See Passenger Sensing System ⇔ 70.

 When the vehicle is started, this light flashes and a chime may come on to remind passengers to fasten their safety belt.
 Then the light stays on solid until the belt is buckled.
 This cycle continues several times if the passenger remains or becomes unbuckled while the vehicle is moving.